fuankarion/Vision17/Lab10-NN/readme.md

 ## A convolutional neural network

 The very first step in the first example was to destroy the images spatial information in order to work  with 1d neural layers.
-We can still keep the spatial information if we use convolutional neural layers.
+Convolutional neural layers will allow us to keep this spatial information.

-Theoveral set up for the data is the same,  however this time we formulate thje problem as a classification problem rather than a regression one, hence we modify the sahpe of the labels by using
+The overal set up for the experiment is the same, however, aswe now have a muchbigger network, we can properly formulate the problem as a classification problem rather than a regression one, hence we modify the shape of the labels by using

 ```python
 Y_train = np_utils.to_categorical(y_train, 10)
 Y_test = np_utils.to_categorical(y_test, 10)
 ```

-The convolutional network
+Define the convolutional network as:

 ```python
 model = Sequential()